-Fluorochemicals are used in water-repellent finishes and waterproof membranes in outdoor apparel.
-But fluorinated compounds also can be found in a wide variety of consumer goods such as nonstick cookware, paints and coatings, and stain-release treatments for carpet.
+Fluorochemicals (PFCs) are used in water-repellent finishes and waterproof outdoor apparel such as coats, bags and shoes.
+But fluorinated compounds also can be found in a variety of consumer goods such as nonstick cookware, paints and coatings, and stain-release treatments for carpet.

 As a result of the EPA recommendation (not yet a regulation), all fluorochemical companies chose to stop manufacturing, using and selling Perfluorooctanoic Acid (PFOA)

 Although PFOA is readily available, cheaper and easier to source I decided to take it upon myself and researched fabrics until I found the perfect combination, fluorocarbon free, organically grown, durable and made the Britain.